Macushi language

-Macushi is an indigenous language of the Carib family spoken in Brazil, Guyana and Venezuela.
+Macushi is an Indigenous language of the Cariban family spoken in Brazil, Guyana, and Venezuela.
 It is also referred to as Makushi, Makusi, Macuxi, Macusi, Macussi, Teweya or Teueia.
 It is the most populous of the Cariban languages.
-According to Instituto Socioambiental, the Macushi population is at an estimated 43,192, with 33,603 in Brazil, 9,500 in Guyana and 89 in Venezuela.
+According to Instituto Socioambiental, the Macushi population is at an estimated 43,192, with 33,603 in Brazil, 9,500 in Guyana, and 89 in Venezuela.
 In Brazil, the Macushi populations are located around northeastern Roraima, Rio Branco, Contingo, Quino, Pium and Mau rivers.
 Macuxi speakers in Brazil, however, are only estimated at 15,000.

-Crevels (2012:182) lists Macushi as “potentially endangered”, while it is listed on the UNESCO Atlas of the World’s Languages in Danger as “vulnerable”.
+Crevels (2012:182) lists Macushi as "potentially endangered", while it is listed on the UNESCO Atlas of the World's Languages in Danger as "vulnerable".
 Its language status is at 6b (Threatened).
-The Macushi communities live in areas of language contact: Portuguese in Brazil, English in Guyana and Wapixana (another indigenous language).
+The Macushi communities live in areas of language contact: Portuguese in Brazil, English in Guyana and Wapixana (another Indigenous language).
 Abbott (1991) describes Macushi as having OVS word order, with SOV word order being used to highlight the subject.

 History

-Based on information provided by anthropologist Paulo Santilli for Instituto Socioambiental, the Macuxi people have faced adversity since the 18th century, due to the presence of non-indigenous groups.
-Located at the frontier of Brazil and Guyana, generations have been forced to migrate from their territory due to the establishment of Portuguese settlements, the influx of extractivists (who came for the rubber) and developers (who came to extract metals and precious stones), and more recently, the insurgence of “grileiros” that counterfeit land titles in order to take over and sell the land.
+Based on information provided by anthropologist Paulo Santilli for Instituto Socioambiental, the Macuxi people have faced adversity since the 18th century, due to the presence of non-Indigenous groups.
+Located at the frontier of Brazil and Guyana, generations have been forced to migrate from their territory due to the establishment of Portuguese settlements, the influx of extractivists (who came for the rubber) and developers (who came to extract metals and precious stones), and more recently, the insurgence of "grileiros" that counterfeit land titles in order to take over and sell the land.
 These settlers set up mission villages and farms.
 Towards the last decades of the 19th century, as the rubber industry boomed and local administration obtained autonomy, the regionals, referring to the merchants and extractivists, advanced the colonial expansion.
 Subsequently, forced migration continued to occur due to the rise of cattle-raising in the region.
 Villages were abandoned and escape plans were hatched due to the arrival of the colonizers.
 To this day, these memories are still preserved in the oral histories of the Macushi people.
 Since early 20th century, local political leaders have also stepped up to champion for their land rights.

 Nowadays, the Macushi territory in Brazil consists of three territorial blocks: Raposa Serra do Sol Indigenous Territory (the most extensive and populated), San Marcos Indigenous Territory and small areas that surround isolated villages in the extreme northwest of the Macushi Territory.
-In the 1970s, Macushi political leaders started to step up, acting as mediators between their indigenous community members as well as the agents of national society.
-While these areas were officially recognized and demarcated as official indigenous territories in 1993, however, it has not been a smooth road for the Macushi communities.
+In the 1970s, Macushi political leaders started to step up, acting as mediators between their Indigenous community members as well as the agents of national society.
+While these areas were officially recognized and demarcated as official Indigenous territories in 1993, however, it has not been a smooth road for the Macushi communities.
 Since then, the Brazilian government has set up school and hospitals for the Macushi community.